nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ##  **Graduate Student at the University of North Carolina at Chapel Hill**

 I am a graduate student working at the [Sheridan](https://circlelab.unc.edu/) and [Propper](https://beelab.web.unc.edu/) Labs.
-Broadly, my research explores how early adversity impacts the brain and behaviors.
-I am particularly interested in emotional learning (e.g., fear learning, emotion regulation), and social (e.g., attachment learning) processess.
+Primarly, my research explores how species-expectanct (e.g., caregiving) and species-dependent (e.g., interpersonal violence) experiences impact behavioral and neural development.
+Additionally, I also explore the influences that the gut microbiome has on neural development.
 To explore my questions and hypotheses I use a variety of methodologies and approaches including fMRI, MRI, EDA, RSA, parent-reported questionnaires, microbial gene sequences, behavioral assesments, machine learning, and other advanced statistical techniques.

 I am currently *leading* the following projects: